rlautan/recras-wordpress-plugin/readme.txt

 Example: `[recras-booking id=17]` will show the booking form with ID 17.

+The online booking shortcode adds an iframe to your site, which automatically adjusts its height to fit the content.

 = Products =
 Add the `[recras-product]` shortcode anywhere on your site.
 The following parameters are supported: